spatialillusions/milsymbol/docs/readme.md

 }
 ```

-Values that are omitted will default to 100.
+This is a function for creating bounding boxes.
+It is initiated with an optional object.
+Values that are omitted will default to 100, and if an object isn't provided all values will default to 100.

 **Returns**